 - Planning & Organising

 The Project Management Office plays a crucial role within Asset Management and carries out projects at the request of the Management Team.
 By following best practices and through close involvement with the detailed implementation of each project, the team coordinates highly complex asset management-related projects.
-We are looking for a new (Associate) Project Manager to join the current team of six.
+We are looking for a new (Associate) Project Manager to join the current team.

-As a Project Manager, you coordinate, lead and plan various projects related to the launch and closing of investment funds and institutional client mandates, strategic organisational improvements and the implementation of new legislation and regulations.
+As a Project Manager, you coordinate, lead and plan various projects related to the launch and closing of investment funds and institutional client mandates, strategic organisational improvements, the implementation of new legislation and regulations and (Lean) process optimizations.

 Together with a team of specialised and highly motivated colleagues, including those in our commercial departments, investment specialists, operational staff, lawyers and external specialists, the Project Manager ensures that each project is brought to a successful conclusion.